+Canadian Slang in English!
 Well, Americans and Canadians speak the same language, right?
 Not quite; although it’s not easy to locate a Canadian in the US.
-For most part, they both sound alike and both share a whole lot of values.
+For the most part, they both sound alike and both share a whole lot of values.
 They also identify with the same references in the aspects of culture.
-The truth is Canadians actually cherish and pride in their linguistic diversity and cultural heritage, and there are a lot of Canadian slang words that show these heritage.
-Most of the time, these slang throw Americans into confusion when used by them.
-That’s why we have compiled a list of some of these slang here in this article.
+The truth is Canadians actually cherish and pride in their linguistic diversity and cultural heritage, and there are a lot of Canadian slang words that show this heritage.
+Most of the time, this slang throw Americans into confusion when used by them.
+That’s why we have compiled a list of some of this slang here in this article.
 They are common Canadian slang words Americans should know.

 2. Loonies and toonies